-The Mausoleum of Galla Placidia has the oldest Christian mosaics in Ravenna and is a top sight for day-trippers and passengers on shore excursions from Venice.
+The Mausoleum of Galla Placidia has the oldest Christian mosaics in Ravenna and is a top sight for day trippers and passengers on shore excursions from Venice.

 Galla Placidia’s mausoleum behind the Basilica di San Vitale has the oldest and amongst the most impressive mosaics in Ravenna.
 The building itself is small and unassuming but the interior is almost completely covered by mosaics from the early fifth century.
 Ravenna is famous for its early Christian monuments and Byzantine wall mosaics – eight sites here are inscribed on the UNESCO World Cultural Heritage list – with the Mausoleo di Galla Placidia one of the top sights.
 Ravenna is a very popular day-trip destination from larger cities such as Bologna, Rimini, and Venice.
 The town and mosaics are also very popular for shore excursions of cruise boats calling in Venice.
 Time-slot reservations are essential to visit the mausoleum and are made when tickets are bought online or onsite.

 Galla Placidia in Ravenna, Italy

 Galla Placidia was of the nobility.
-She was the daughter of Emperor Theodocius I the Great – the last Emperor to have ruled the Western and Eastern Roman Empires simultaneously – the half-sister of Emperors Arcadius and Honorius, and mother of Emperor Valentinian III (for whom she acted as regent).
+She was the daughter of Emperor Theodosius I the Great – the last Emperor to have ruled the Western and Eastern Roman Empires simultaneously – the half-sister of Emperors Arcadius and Honorius, and mother of Emperor Valentinian III (for whom she acted as regent).
 She was also a captive of the Visigoths but later married their King Ataulf.
 After his murder – she was (perhaps surprisingly) not involved – she married the later Emperor Constantius III, who died in 421 after less than a year in office.

 Numerous intrigues later, Galla Placidia found herself regent (425 – 437) of the Western Roman Empire for her underage son, who became Emperor Valentinian III.

-As regent, Galla Placidia engaged in numerous grandiose building projects in Rome, Jerusalem and Ravenna.
+As regent, Galla Placidia engaged in numerous grandiose building projects in Rome, Jerusalem, and Ravenna.
 Today, she is mostly famous for her mausoleum, which has the oldest surviving mosaics in Ravenna.

-At the end of Galla Placidia’s life she had the misfortune of daughter trouble, which led to an episode of history more absurd than the cheapest soap opera plot.
+At the end of Galla Placidia’s life, she had the misfortune of daughter trouble, which led to an episode of history more absurd than the cheapest soap opera plot.
 Her daughter Justa Grata Honoria refused to marry the family’s choice.
 In a moment of stupidity, Justa sent a letter and engagement ring to Attila the Hun offering her hand in marriage and half of the Western Roman Empire as dowry.
 Justa Honoria was quickly married off to a Roman.